Kubernetes and Cloud Native Security Associate (KCSA)

 Each service that exposes an HTTPS endpoint (API server, etcd, kubelet).Client Certificates

-Every client connecting to those services (kubectl
+Every client connecting to those services (kubectl, system components).

 Mutual TLS ensures that both sides verify each other’s identity and encrypt data in transit.